Prompts have evil twins: Comparison of optimization methods

-We benchmark against the reconstruction ability of commercial LLMs.
-We provide GPT-4 with our training corpus, containing $n$ documents which are used for reconstruction, and ask it to provide an example prompt that could have generated the corpus.
-We then compute the KL divergence with respect to our original prompt.
-This method performs roughly on par with GCG from a cold start; see Figure~\ref{fig:comp-techniques}.
+\begin{itemize} \item \textit{Asking GPT-4}.
+Since this optimization is equivalent to the maximum-likelihood problem, we benchmark our methods against the ``optimization'' ability of commercial LLMs.
+Namely, we provide GPT-4 with our training corpus, containing the $n$ documents which are used for optimization, and ask it to provide an example prompt that could have generated the corpus; see Appendix~\ref{app:recon-examples} for more details and the GPT-4 prompt template. \item \textit{GCG with cold start}.
+We optimize \eqref{eq:min-kl-rephrase} with the Greedy Coordinate Gradient (GCG) algorithm \citep{zou2023universal}, which computes per-token gradients for each position in the prompt, and iteratively flips tokens in order to minimize the loss.
+The full GCG algorithm is reproduced in Appendix \ref{app:gcg}.
+In the \textit{cold start} version, we initialize a prompt $\bp^0 \in \R^{k_p \times V}$ to some arbitrary tokens from the vocabulary. \item \textit{GCG with warm start}.
+We experiment with combining both of the above methods, by warm-starting the GCG algorithm using the suggested prompt from GPT-4.

-We combine both methods, by warm-starting GCG with the suggested prompt from GPT-4.
-This provides a strong improvement over both the standard cold-start GCG and the GPT-4 prompt suggestion, showing that neither of these prompts is optimal; see Figure~\ref{fig:comp-techniques}.

-These experiments are run on 100 randomly sampled prompts from the Alpaca instruction tuning dataset \citep{alpaca}, and use Vicuna-7b-v1.5 as the instruction tuned model.